 Answer: First of all, it is wise to reflect on your experience with the last big standardized test you took, the SAT.
 Did you take an SAT prep course?
 If so, was it helpful?
-Are you SAT scores excellent, and did you study by yourself?
+Are your SAT scores excellent, and did you study by yourself?
 We find that only very disciplined students who are naturally gifted test takers can achieve their maximum performance on the MCAT without some form of organized preparation.
 The prep courses are very expensive, and sometimes paying that much money has a powerful focusing effect on one's studying.
 Prep courses also structure your practice tests, requiring you to take a certain number, and practicing the MCAT multiple times under timed conditions is the best way to prepare.
 Lastly, prep courses are communal, and some students find that they like attending a class with others who are going through the same ordeal.
 If you are a procrastinator or worry that you will not carve out enough time to study and practice on your own, you probably should take a course.
-Whatever you decide, study hard, beginning your preparation roughly three months before the test date and taking half a dozen practice MCATs, and do not take the test as a "trial run" or before you're ready. ♦
+Whatever you decide, study hard, beginning your preparation roughly 2-3 months before the test date (depending on how much time you have to devote in those months) and taking at least a half a dozen practice MCATs, and do not take the test as a "trial run" or before you're ready.

 Question: Hi, I’m in the process of trying to figure out which MCAT course to take next spring.
 I have to choose between Kaplan and Princeton Review and I was wondering if you have any advice on which on to choose.
 Are there any basic differences between the two, and/or is there one that more people prefer?
 Thanks for your help!